Q60module/PersonalMode/README.md

 - [Accessory Power Socket](https://www.ebay.com/itm/374948881752)
 - [Lighter Plug with leads](https://www.amazon.com/dp/B0963QJLRG)

+## Tools
+- A Windows or Apple computer to program the Arduino (not a phone or tablet)
+- Soldering Iron
+- Protective eyewear
+- Pliers

 # Wiring
 The below picture shows the completed wiring harness.
 It has three main parts:
 1. A harness between the car wiring harness and the mode switch.